mitchevans/cabiNet/README.md

 * Has the full CRUD (create, read, update and delete) functionality.

-* Utilizes Bootstrap Table plugin which displays data in a tabular format and moment.js for date computations.
+* Utilizes DataTable plugin which displays data in a tabular format and moment.js for date computations.

 * Also utilizes Animate.css and Typed.js for animation of elements in the page and transitions.